Prime ideals in infinite products of commutative rings: Maximal ideals and minimal prime ideals

-Proposition \ref{2.24} gives a better understanding of the order structure of the set of prime ideals in the product $R$ of integral domains in the sense that $\text{spec}(R)$ is a disjoint union of partially ordered sets $O$, where each $O$ has a unique minimal element.
+In general, Proposition \ref{2.24} gives some insight into the order structure of the set of prime ideals in the product $R$ of integral domains: $\text{spec}(R)$ is a disjoint union of partially ordered sets $O$, where each $O$ has a unique minimal element.
 This is also a starting point for our considerations in the next section.